MichaIng/DietPi-Docs/docs/software/hardware_projects.md

 === "Getting started with Blynk app"

+    !!! warning "The new "Blynk IoT" app does not support a self-hosted Blynk server!"

+        The "legacy" Blynk app will prompt hints about the new "Blynk IoT" app at several places.
+You need to ignore these since the new app does not support self-hosted Blynk severs, but only the Blynk Inc. cloud.

     1. Download the Blynk app for Android: <https://play.google.com/store/apps/details?id=cc.blynk>
     2. To log into your own server, press `Log In`, then the three dots at the bottom and switch the slider to `CUSTOM`.
-    3. There you can enter your own Blynk servers IP/domain and use the above login credentials.
+    3. There you can enter your own Blynk server's IP/domain and use the above login credentials.
     4. Create a new project by following this guide: <https://docs.blynk.cc/#getting-started-getting-started-with-the-blynk-app-2-create-a-new-project>
     5. The authentication token for the new project can be obtained from the app and as well from the web interface at `Users` > `admin@blynk.cc` within the `Profile DashBoards` section.
 Use it to connect with your Blynk library Node scripts.

 === "Run test script"

-    Once you create a project in the iOS/Android app, you may test the connection via
+    Once you created a project in the iOS/Android app, you may test the connection via `/mnt/dietpi_userdata/blynk/client-tcp-local.js`.
+You need to edit the file and replace `YOUR_AUTH_TOKEN` with the authentication token of your project.
+Then run it:

         ```sh
-        blynk-client '<authentication token>'
+        /mnt/dietpi_userdata/blynk/client-tcp-local.js
         ```

-        But the TLS connection usually fails with the self-signed certificates.
-If Let's Encrypt was setup before, the Blynk server will use it automatically, which should allow TLS connection.
-If it does not work, check out the example scripts to connect via plain TCP: <https://github.com/vshymanskyy/blynk-library-js/blob/master/examples/nodejs/client-tcp-local.js>

-        The HTTP port can be seen and changed via config file.
-See the "Server configuration" tab.
+        Within the script you can also define event listeners and handlers.
+By default the value of the virtual pin `V1` is printed to console when it changes, and the value of the virtual pin `V9` is set to system time seconds whenever the pin is read.
+For a more interactive test you could hence add the following widgets to your project via app:

+        1. Add a `Button` and change its `OUTPUT` pin to `Virtual` > `V1`.
+Go back and hit the play button.
+Whenever you push the button in the app, the test script console should print the value changes as defined.
+	2. Hit the stop button.
+Add a `Value Display`, change its `INPUT` pin to `Virtual` > `V9` and the `READING RATE` to `1 sec`.
+Go back and hit the start button.
+While the test script is running, the display widget will not show the server's system time seconds, updated every 1-2 seconds.

+        Hit ++ctrl+c++ to exit the test script.

 === "Update to the latest version"